 Draining down the cylinder

-The building regulations, manufacturers and insurance companies require unvented water heaters to be serviced by a qualified plumber once every year and for a record of that service to be kept.
+Most manufacturers recommend that unvented water cylinders are serviced each year and that the service record is signed and dated by a qualified professional.
 EasyFlow operate an annual service register to make this easy for you to remember.
 We will send you a reminder card when your service is due, and will follow this up with a phone call to book the service appointment with a plumber.
 We will provide you with a service log book if you have misplaced your installation / service logbook given to you by the installer.
 We will also keep a record of the service history on file should you need it.
 Contact EasyFlow today and sign-up.
-EasyFlow service unvented water heaters in Manchester, Cheshire and London.
+EasyFlow service unvented water heaters in Manchester and surrounding areas.

 Showing no Pressure in Cylinder